 Menu Description: "Fajita-marinated chicken, corn relish, mixed cheese, cilantro, diced tomato and crispy tortilla strips.
 Garnished with a chipotle-ranch drizzle and cheese quesadilla wedges.
 Served with our citrus-balsamic dressing."

 I'm a happy camper on a Saturday afternoon when diving into one of these big salads, served up with a Presidente Margarita to help relieve my hangover from a Friday night hoo-ha.
 For the last several years, this has been the go-to salad when you're dining at Chili's.
 The chicken marinade is delicious, the corn relish is a great touch, and the citrus-balsamic vinaigrette totally rocks.
 And where else can you get a salad that includes slices of cheese quesadilla on the side?
 I love it.
-If you're a fan of the original, my 4-serving Chili's Quesadilla Explosion salad recipe will bring it home.
+If you're a fan of the original, my 4-serving Chili's Quesadilla Explosion salad copycat recipe will bring it home.